Tuition Exchange Program

 Tuition exchange benefit

-The host school will remit the full tuition amount for students admitted through the Tuition Exchange Program.
+The host school will waive the full tuition amount for students admitted through the Tuition Exchange Program.
 Part of this amount may be offset through other financial aid as described below.
 This benefit will continue as long as a student remains in good standing with the host school and meets all other eligibility requirements.
 Students are responsible for other expenses including books, fees and room and board.

 Other financial aid

-A student may be required to apply for any tuition grants (state, federal or other) for which he or she is eligible.
+A student is required to apply for any tuition grants (state, federal or other) for which he or she is eligible.
 Such aid will be applied to the cost of tuition at the host school.
 Students who demonstrate need beyond tuition may receive other forms of financial aid according to the guidelines of the host school.

 Schools may impose additional restrictions and requirements.
 A complete description can be found on the APCU Tuition Exchange Requirements document.